 Capacity to perform familiar and practiced tasks.

-She dedicates time to ensuring her decisions are right.
+Tendency to dedicate time to ensuring decisions are right.

-Careful in her approach, Szandra Csont prefers to defer to proven strategies.
-She tends to observe and adapt knowledge that has been proven and with which she has full confidence.
-In this sense, it is easier for her to learn from information provided.
+Careful in her approach, Szandra Csont prefers to rely on proven strategies.
+She is observant and tends to adopt tried-and-true concepts that she can trust thoroughly.
+In this sense, she finds it easier to learn from information provided.